AztecProtocol/noir-starter/README.md

 ## Templates

-Use templates as a starting point for your own project.
+Use templates as a starting point for your project.

 - Next.js + Hardhat: [`./next-hardhat`](./next-hardhat)
 - Foundry: [`./with-foundry`](./with-foundry)